jonnonz1/nz-statute-book/acts/public/2002/local-government-act-2002.md

   (b) must ensure that a copy of a notice required under subsection (2) is sent to the persons registered under paragraph (a); and
   (c) may remove from the register the name of a person who has ceased to be the owner or occupier of trade premises within its district, or who has requested the local authority in writing to remove his or her name from the register.
 (6) Nothing in this section limits the provisions of the Health Act 1956 or the Resource Management Act 1991.
-(7) The requirements on a territorial authority under this section are in addition to the requirements on the territorial authority under section 156, but the territorial authority may comply with both sections by using a single process.
+(7) The requirements in this section are in addition to the requirements in section 156, but a territorial authority may comply with both sections by using a single process.

 **Power of regional councils to make bylaws**